-Fernando loves the small class sizes at CCA (roughly 14:1 student to teacher ratio) and says that the teachers care for “the educational and emotional health of the students.”
-He also added that CCA is “a place that brings hope for the kids” and said that “1 on 1 times with the teachers to really learn the concepts taught” is one thing that is really hard to find at other schools.
+Fernando loved the small class sizes at CCA, saying that the teachers cared for “the educational and emotional health of the students.”
+He also added that CCA is “a place that brings hope for the kids” and said that the “1 on 1 time with the teachers to really learn the concepts” is one thing that is hard to find at other schools.